 In building out this beautiful website, and the equally beautiful tamagui.dev, the surprising most difficult part was getting MDX to work well.

-Since many blogs, apps, and documentation sites want to display Markdown content, we figure a guide showing how we did it will be useful.
+Since many blogs, apps, and documentation sites want to display Markdown content, we figured a guide showing how we did it will be useful.

 We think long-term someone should write a much better mdx package, as ours is simply pieced together from a bunch of packages and code we ported long ago to Next.js, but nonetheless it works.
 It uses a hodge-podge of Rehype plugins to do the trick, alongside mdx-bundler.